top of page

-Is accessible to farm workers and farmers alike
+Is accessible to farmers and workers alike.

-Supports the well-being of workers
+Provides ongoing support for the well-being of workers and their families.

-By delivering on these goals we can help farmers surmount existential threats from hiring challenges, and improve the lives of seasonal workers with greater access to jobs and critical life services.
+By delivering on these goals, we can help farmers surmount existential threats from hiring challenges and improve the lives of seasonal workers with greater access to jobs and critical life services.

 Founder, Eleva Mobility

 Eleva increases economic and social mobility among underserved populations through targeted innovation.

 Eleva is pronounced "el-eh-vah" and comes from the Latin elevo, meaning to lift-up or raise.